spiral/docs/docs/en/about/contributing.md

 ## Support Questions

-If you have any questions or need advice or suggestions, join our [Discord](https://discord.gg/TFeEmCs) channel for support from the framework maintainers and community members.
+If you have any questions or need advice or suggestions, feel free to join our [Discord](https://discord.gg/TFeEmCs) channel for support from the framework maintainers and community members.

 ## Issues